Area of a Circle

 circle measurements

-The diameter is also 2 times the radius, which also means the radius is half the diameter.
+The diameter is also 2 times the radius, meaning the radius is half the diameter.

-When finding the area of a circle, we use the radius measurement in our formula.
+When finding the area of a circle, you use the radius measurement in your formula.
 However, that does not mean the diameter is useless information!

-Look at the information we have about the hurricane:
+Look at the information you have about the hurricane:

 The storm is 296 miles across.